|COLOR: Dark Bay||MARKINGS: star, RH sock

-Aubrey was surrendered to SAFE by her owner who was unable to provide care for her.
-Although she was in pretty rough shape when she arrived at SAFE in Feb 2016, she’s made a nice recovery.
-Aubrey is not sound for riding, but she’s a very sweet and affectionate mare and would make a lovely companion horse.
-She is currently as a foster home and doing very well.
+Aubrey was originally surrendered to SAFE in 2016 by her owner who was unable to provide care for her.
+Although she was in pretty rough shape when she arrived at SAFE, she made a nice recovery.
+Aubrey was not sound for riding, but being a very sweet and affectionate mare, we knew she would make a lovely companion horse.
+Aubrey was adopted in 2018 as a companion for an older gelding, and enjoyed three years in her adoptive home.
+In 2021, her adopter contacted us to say that she could no longer have horses, so Aubrey came back to SAFE.
+In late November 2021, Aubrey sustained an injury to her pelvis after a fall, and had to be humanely euthanized.

 Jessica Farren was able to visit Aubrey at her foster home with Jackie.
 She got some lovely photos to share with us.
 Aubrey is doing very well in her pasture with Annabelle.
 They are very good pals and she is relaxed and content with life.
 Can’t wait to see her all shed out this summer.
 She is such a sweet mare to be around!